ch-stark/argocdpoliciesblog/blog.md

    support customers becoming `compliant` from a technical point of view.
 It can be even seen as `ArgoCD extension to Governance`.
 You get all the great benefits highlighted above out of the box.
    Both `sites` will provide further features in the future like enhanced `Operator` or `Dependency` Management.
+   We would like to get your feedback and thoughts on this topic.